 Major improvements were made to the website at www.broward.org/bct.
 Its redesign and a more user-friendly layout have resulted in the continuous increase in monthly hits.
-Enhancements to the site include 'Transit Flash," a monthly e-newsletter that is sent to a client e-mail database with up-to-date information, online bus pass purchasing, and Spanish and Creole translation.
+Enhancements to the site include 'Transit Flash," a monthly e-newsletter that is sent to a client e-mail database with up-to-date information, online bus pass purchasing, and translation from English to other languages including Spanish and Creole.

 BCT was the recipient of a Federal Homeland Security Grant to implement a public security and emergency awareness program.
-A public outreach campaign, "Transit Watch," will educate and encourage the active participation of transit passengers to identify and assist transit officials to maintain a secure transit environment.
-Promotions will consist of brochures, radio and print advertisements, an instructive web-video on the BCT web site, posters, and a designated call-in telephone line.
-"Transit Watch" was introduced in summer 2009.
+A public outreach campaign, "Transit Watch," was introduced in summer 2009 to educate and encourage " transit passengers to identify and assist transit officials to maintain a secure transit environment.
+Promotions consisted of brochures, radio and print media advertisements, a BCT web page with instructive web-video, bus shelter posters, and a designated call-in telephone line.
+The campaign ended in January 2013.